INFOGRAPHIC: Crime Victims' Rights – Overview & Statistics

 Washington Victim Service Programs

-11,282 people are enrolled in Washington State Department of Corrections victim notifications as of 2016.
+More than 34,000 people are enrolled in Washington State Department of Corrections victim notification services.
+These include victims, their family members and witnesses.

-Our Victim Services Program's goal is to make sure victims voices are heard, valued and included in an effort to hold convicted persons responsible.
-This should prevent future harm to victims as well as enhance community safety.
+The Victim Services Program’s goal is to make sure victims’ voices are heard, valued and included in an effort to hold convicted persons accountable, prevent future harm and enhance community safety.

 Violent Crime Nationally